archlinux/signstar/nethsm-cli/README.md

 A command line interface (CLI) for the Nitrokey [NetHSM] based on the [nethsm crate].

+## Documentation

+- <https://signstar.archlinux.page/rustdoc/nethsm_cli/> for development version of the crate
+- <https://docs.rs/nethsm_cli/latest/nethsm_cli/> for released versions of the crate

 ## Installation

 This crate can be installed using `cargo`: